Annie Murphy: Career

 Murphy made her acting debut in the crime-thriller television film Lethal Obsession (2007).
 She continued to perform small and extra roles in various other Canadian films, such as Story of Jen (2008), Lick (2010), and A Windigo Tale (2010).
 She also appeared in several Canadian television series, including Good God (2012) and Rookie Blue (2012).
 She has said that, during this time, she was a "struggling actress" who "was begging to go in for comedies" but her resume had only drama.

-She also appeared in numerous American television series, including The Beautiful Life: TBL (2009), Blue Mountain State (2010), Against the Wall (2011), and Beauty & the Beast (2012).
+She appeared in numerous American television series, including The Beautiful Life: TBL (2009), Blue Mountain State (2010), Against the Wall (2011), and Beauty & the Beast (2012).

 Murphy was considering quitting acting as a career path when, in 2013, she auditioned for and got the role of Alexis Rose on the CBC sitcom Schitt's Creek.
 She recalled in 2020, "My house had just burnt down, I had like, $3 in my bank account, I hadn't worked in close to two years.
 And I had just blown my very first screen test—like blown it, blown it, blown it… I found myself crying in the Pacific Ocean, a very snotty cry, and the universe was like, 'Don't do this anymore.
 This is not for you!'
 But then, two days later, I got the audition for Schitt's Creek."
-She played the character for the series' entire run of six seasons, from January 2015 until April 2020.
+She played the character for the series' run of six seasons, from January 2015 until April 2020.